Developer-RU/WASH-PRO-CORE/README.md

 **WASH-PRO-CORE** is an embedded system based on ESP32 with a multifunctional web interface for managing tasks, files, and system settings.
 The project is designed with a focus on flexibility, ease of use, and extensibility.

+> [!IMPORTANT]
+> **This project is under active development.**
+> It is being created as an open-source alternative firmware for WASH-PRO controllers and is provided "as-is" without any guarantees.
+We encourage community participation and welcome developers to use this project as a foundation for their own custom firmware.

 ### Key Features

 - **Default Access Point:** The device starts in Access Point (AP) mode with the SSID `WASH-PRO-CORE-xxxx` for initial setup.